ematsumiya/linux/Documentation/filesystems/smbfs/cifsroot.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ===========================================
-Mounting root file system via SMB (cifs.ko)
+Mounting root file system via SMB (smbfs.ko)
 ===========================================

 Written 2019 by Paulo Alcantara <palcantara@suse.de>

 Written 2019 by Aurelien Aptel <aaptel@suse.com>

-The CONFIG_CIFS_ROOT option enables experimental root file system support over the SMB protocol via cifs.ko.
+The CONFIG_SMBFS_ROOT option enables experimental root file system support over the SMB protocol via smbfs.ko.

 It introduces a new kernel command-line option called 'cifsroot=' which will tell the kernel to mount the root file system over the